Stage 1 - Pre-feasibility

 This stage is optional, as the National Electricity Rules (Rules) do not require Connection Applicants to follow this stage.

-Connection Applicants are encouraged to explore the feasibility of their project and begin discussions with AEMO, landowners, and relevant government authorities.
+Connection Applicants are encouraged to explore the feasibility of their project and begin discussions with AEMO, landowners, and relevant government authorities at the initial stages of development.

 - Explanation of the connection process and the regulatory framework.